 If you want to make the wrong decision, listen to everyone.
 Debate over conflicting views.
 Ask question after question and don’t do anything with the answers.

 Oftentimes, you already know the answer!
-But maybe you just want to vent or have someone validate you in this time of uncertainty.
+Maybe you just want someone to validate you in this time of uncertainty and noise.

-Instead, I want to empower you to make your own independent choices about what makes sense for you (and be confident about them).
+But I want to empower you to make your own independent choices (and be confident about them).

 How to make decisions about bar prep (supplements and advice) when you’re overwhelmed

-Again, it’s good to do your due diligence.
-It’s part of making a decision.
-But let me offer some suggestions to narrow down that process:
+Due diligence is part of making a decision, but let me offer some suggestions to narrow down that process.

 1️⃣ Part of getting good answers is asking questions well.